In an effort to keep you, our staff, and other patients in our offices

 if hands are visibly dirty or if you’ve been around those that are sick.

-- Consider adhering to social distancing (i.e. avoid large gatherings or
+- Adhere to social distancing (i.e. avoid large gatherings or unnecessary

-unneccessary close exposure to people outside of your family) for the
+close exposure to people outside of your family) for the immediate future.

 COVID-19 Q&A for Patients